Revisiting Chronology Protection Conjecture in The Dyonic Kerr-Sen Black Hole Spacetime: Introduction

 \section{Introduction}

 Investigation of various types of quantum fields in exterior black hole~(BH) spacetimes has been a booming research in the last decades.
-The explorations have uncovered numerous fascinating facets of quantum field theories in relation with black hole physics.
-One of the examples is the quasiresonance ringing that embodies unique black hole's parameters that reverberates over spacetime when a black hole is perturbed.
+The explorations have uncovered numerous fascinating facets of quantum field theories in relation to the black hole physics.
+One of the examples is the quasi-resonance ringing that embodies unique black hole parameters that reverberates over spacetime when a black hole is perturbed.
 The quantized oscillation frequencies are termed quasinormal modes instead of normal modes, given their complex valued nature.
-The real component of a mode indicates the oscillation frequency, while the imaginary part signifies the damping or grows.
-These complex modes are important unique frequencies and directly relate to the black hole's parameters, i.e., mass, angular momentum and charges.
+The real component of a mode indicates the oscillation frequency, while the imaginary part signifies the damping or growing.
+These complex modes are important unique frequencies and directly relate to the black hole parameters, i.e., mass, angular momentum and charges.

 After the groundbreaking detection of a binary black hole merger's gravitational wave signal on September 14, 2015, the Hawking radiation from an optical black hole analog was recently observed \cite{205,drori,nova}.
 This marks the emergence of black hole spectroscopy as a significant area of interest in physics.
 Quasibound states, quasinormal modes, and shadows of black holes are intriguing features of these cosmic entities, manifesting in observable spectra as particles enter the black hole.
-The importance of finding the exact solutions of the governing Klein-Gordon equation which describes the relativistic quantum mechanics of scalar fields in a given curved spacetime is that it will allow us to analytically investigate not only exact black hole's quasiresonances, but also the black hole's horizon thermodynamics that constitutes the first substantial step to understand the quantum field theory in curved spacetime.
+The importance of finding the exact solutions of the governing Klein-Gordon equation which describes the relativistic quantum mechanics of scalar fields in a given curved spacetime is that it will allow us to analytically investigate not only exact black hole's quasi-resonances, but also the black hole horizon thermodynamics that constitutes the first substantial step to understand the quantum field theory in curved spacetime.
 This is in contrast to the widely used WKB approximation, where the approximation breaks down for low valued momentum, $p=\hbar k\approx 0$, and the approximated wave function breaks down near potential barriers \cite{Ashok,Boris}.